Is Project Management Killing Good Products, Teams and Software? - Slashdot

 Double it and switch to the next larger unit.
 Hour becomes day, day becomes week etc.

+Why can you not let people do their own estimates and take them?

+the likelihood that anything _you_ add (or remove) improves the accuracy is more or less ZERO.

-MBAs are killing Good Products, etc (Score:4, Informative)
+MBAs are killing Good Products, etc (Score:5, Informative)

 One quarter the defense budget got cut and we went from growing 40% to 20%.
 20% growth sounds good to you and me.
 But to the bean counters it was a layoff.
 That got the expected profits for the quarter back in line at the expense of future growth and morale.